10 Strategies for Creating Effective eLearning Videos

 Voice overs give a feel of learning directly from a teacher or trainer.
 If these voice-overs can be in different languages, it is even better.

 8. Add Closed Captions and/or Subtitles

 Closed captions can make learning more accessible and provide ‘lecture notes’ for the learners.
 Subtitles can help transmit the information in multiple languages, making your videos useful for people from different backgrounds.

 - Subtitles should be overlaid and not “burned” which makes them more portable.
 Portability in the creation of graphics, videos and content makes localization much more efficient and cost-effective.

 Using software like Camtasia or Screenr, you can add simulations.
 You can play around with these tools to achieve the maximum productivity – for example, by incorporating interactivity in between simulations to create a proper sequence of steps.

-- Embedded text should be editable within source graphics—any overlays or call outs should be added in such a way to allow easy editing
+- The embedded text should be editable within source graphics—any overlays or call-outs should be added in such a way to allow easy editing

-You can get services which include video editing, subtitles, voiceovers, synchronization, and transcription done by experts who have the knowledge and experience to make your videos successful.
+You can get services that include video editing, subtitles, voiceovers, synchronization, and transcription done by experts who have the knowledge and experience to make your videos successful.